5 Fixes to Your Most Common Smoothie ProblemsArticle posted in: Diet & Nutrition

 It could be the ingredients.
 Or how long it takes to get from blender to mouth.
 If you make your healthy smoothies ahead of time, they can start to separate as the heavier particles sink toward the bottom.

 Your quick fix is a to give it a healthy shake or stir, or a re-blend if you can.
 But for the healthy smoothies of the future, be wary of certain ingredients—like blueberries, whose natural pectin causes a jelly-like texture, or chia or flax seeds that can over-gel.
 They can start to separate from the mix if left unattended too long.
 Plan to use these ingredients in healthy smoothies you’ll be polishing off right away.

 We stand by the motto that life is just too short for bland smoothies.

 Good thing there’s a good fix.
 Or two.
 Or a bunch!
 Brighten up the flavor with a squeeze of citrus—lemon or lime are a solid bet—or a flashy fruit like raspberries.
 Try fresh herbs like cilantro or parsley, get extra flavor and nutrition (bonus points!).
 Raid the spice cabinet for cinnamon, cardamom, ginger (dried works, best fresh grated is out-of-this-world good) and vanilla extract.
 Sweeten things up with dates, maple syrup or honey.

 You may have to do a little matchmaking here to pair up the flavors you have with their complementary add-ins, but your flavor-saver is out there.
 So get to it, and beat the “blahs”.

-A final note, if you’ve tried everything and it’s just not working, grab a recipe that sounds good and follow it to a T. Once you’ve got your rhythm back, follow that winning formula as a base and sub new fruits, veggies and add-ins to your heart’s content.
+A final note, if you’ve tried everything and it’s just not working, grab a healthy smoothie recipe that sounds good and follow it to a T. Once you’ve got your rhythm back, follow that winning formula as a base and sub new fruits, veggies and add-ins to your heart’s content.